 Self-sufficiency in the garden for a sustainable diet

-Self-sufficiency in the kitchen
+Self-catering in the kitchen

 Organic and Demeter products promote more sustainable food production